 - Many of our former graduates have risen to the top of their fields and include many famous figures – one particularly notable graduate of Queen’s Medical School was Professor Frank Pantridge, dubbed the ‘father of emergency medicine’ and inventor of the portable defibrillator.

-- 94% of students were happy with their teaching (National Student Survey(NSS) 2019 joint 4th of UK Medical Schools).
+- 92% of students were happy with their teaching (National Student Survey(NSS) 2020).
 Many students are involved in the several medical based societies at Queen’s, including the Belfast Medical Students' Association (BMSA), Scrubs, Medsin and Students Working Overseas Trust (SWOT).
 In addition, the University has over 190 clubs and student societies offering the opportunity to medical students to develop their interests and explore new activities.

 “Queen’s is an incredible university to pursue medicine.
 The innovative teaching style by the excellent staff along with state-of-the-art facilities truly sculpts students to become safe and good doctors.
 I am proud to be a student of Queen’s which gives medical students world-class simulation-based teaching allowing us to apply learned knowledge.
 I particularly enjoy my clinical attachments which provide opportunities to engage with patients and make me feel part of the healthcare team.
 I believe the school of medicine instils patient-centred values such as treating patients with utmost respect and integrity at all times.
 Thank you Queen’s.”